jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/coronavirus-midwest-cases-deaths.html.html.md

 </div>

-“We all felt very safe for a while,” said Juan Ledezma, the owner of a thrift shop on Main Street in Alturas.
-“Right now, it’s a little bit scary.”

 Businesses across the country have abandoned their own plans to return to normal in light of the virus’s resurgence.